-Performs all duties listed in the Studio Engineer.
+Performs all duties of the Transmitter Engineer.

-Operates, diagnoses, and makes major repairs/adjustments on electronic, and electrical equipment associated with the production, editing, archiving, and broadcasting of educational radio/television programs and satellite up/down link equipment.
+Operates, diagnoses, and makes difficult repairs/adjustments on transmitting, electronic, and electrical equipment associated with the production and broadcasting of educational radio/television programs; diagnoses and repairs more complex building and broadcast equipment mechanics (e.g., HVAC, plumbing cooling system, electrical and pneumatic controls, polyphase motors, etc.).

-Responsible for the diagnosis, repair, and maintenance of equipment, observation of federal rules/regulations applicable to assigned area of engineering and day-to-day compliance with Federal Communications Commission (FCC) and Federal Aviation Administration (FAA) regulations applicable to the NOC facilities.
+Responsible for the diagnosis, repair, and maintenance of equipment, and for the observation of applicable federal engineering rules/regulations and day-to-day compliance with Federal Communications Commission (FCC) and Federal Aviation Administration (FAA) regulations applicable to transmitter/translator facilities.